Significant Accounting Policies

 Restaurant Sales, Net

-The Company records revenue from restaurant sales at the time of sale, net of discounts, coupons, employee meals, and complimentary meals and gift cards.
+The Company records revenue from restaurant sales at the time of sale, net of discounts, coupons, employee meals, and complimentary meals.
 Sales tax and value added tax (“VAT”) collected from customers and remitted to governmental authorities are presented on a net basis within revenue in our consolidated and combined statements of operations.

 Management Fee Income

 The Company received revenue from management fees from certain non-affiliated companies in 2019, including from managing its investment in Hooters of America, which are generally earned and recognized over the performance period.
-No management fee income has been recognized during the three and nine month period ended September 30, 2020.
+No management fee income has been recognized during the year ended December 31, 2020.

 The Company receives revenue from operating a gaming facility adjacent to its Hooters restaurant in Jantzen Beach, Oregon.
 Revenue from gaming is recognized as earned from gaming activities, net of payouts to customers, taxes and government fees.
 These fees are recognized as they are earned based on the terms of the agreements.